 A sub-set of the respondents to the survey had actual experience with a public sector recruitment process.
 While perspectives on the process were generally positive, a significant number said they weren’t able to get enough information about the job they were applying for and they found the process wasn’t easy to follow.
 Of those who had an interview for a public sector job, most felt they were treated professionally during the interview but left not having gained a better sense of the organization or the position.
 Of note, two-thirds of those who were invited for an interview waited more than a month to be contacted about the interview and a similar proportion was not contacted again after the interview.

 What does all this mean?
 I don’t think I know enough to be sure but I do believe the responses point to some important issues that the public sector will need to consider as part of planning for the coming challenges in public sector recruitment.
 I see issues such as:

 • how the employment brand of the public sector should align with potential candidates’ expectations of a “great place to work”,

 • how to influence the perceptions of public sector employment brand amongst key potential candidate pools, and

 • how to ensure that potential and actual public sector employees’ experience of public sector employment is consistent and positive.

 I’m sure you’ve thought of other issues – and some suggestions – as you’ve read this article.
 I hope you will send me an e-mail with your thoughts on the challenges, and ways in which we can meet them to ensure a strong public service into the future.

 I look forward to sharing your ideas and mine in the next issue of Viewpoint.

-Anna Stuart is a Vice President at Knightsbridge Robertson Surrette, Atlantic Canada’s leading integrated human capital solutions provider.
+Anna Stuart is a Managing Partner at KBRS, Atlantic Canada’s leading integrated human capital solutions provider.
 Throughout her 20-year career, Anna has provided recruitment, strategic and operational advisory services to government, industry and family business throughout Atlantic Canada.